engineertree5/tree5_treehouse/tree_types/100/README.md

 ### Quick Summary
 By default, A user will need to pass in the stock(s) they are looking to get information on and the number of trading days.
 As of day 1 we are only pulling basic fundamental data.
 As we look to improve the code more functions will be added as we reach 100 days.

+## Day 5 - Fundamental Analysis
+I cleaned up the code to function better in the future.
+If I want to ONLY call on a certain function, say fundamental analysis, I can do that.
+As of now we have it pulling fundamental analysis on N number of companies.
+It is basic, yes, but wait until we start getting funky with the technical analysis.